cangencer/hazelcast-jet-job-upgrade/README.md

 Job starts running as soon as it's deployed.

-The Grafana dashboard now plots the 1 second averages for 3 data lines (3 trade symbols):
+The Grafana dashboard now plots the one second moving averages for 3 data lines (3 trade symbols):

 ![First Job version](/img/job-version-1.png)